MicrosoftDocs/fabric-docs/docs/real-time-analytics/one-logical-copy.md

 ## View files

-When you turn on OneLake availability on a table, a delta log folder and parquet files are created.
+When you turn on OneLake availability on a table, a delta log folder and a parquet file are created.
 You can view the files that were made available in OneLake without changing experiences.

 To view the files, hover over a table in the **Explorer** pane and then select the **More menu [...]** > **View files**.